A Comprehensive Guide on How to Do Bank Reconciliation

 Gathering documents is the initial step in the bank reconciliation process, requiring meticulous organization.
 Collect bank statements, canceled checks, deposit slips, and accounting records to ensure comprehensive documentation for reconciliation.

 Begin by obtaining the latest bank statement and corresponding accounting records for the period under review.
 Organize these documents systematically, creating a clear trail for transaction verification.
 The accuracy of the bank reconciliation process relies on the completeness and precision of the gathered documents, forming the foundation for subsequent steps in achieving a balanced financial record.
+According to Accounting Web, approximately 27 percent of accounting errors stem from inaccuracies in data entry.

 2. Compare Beginning Balances